The Russian Collection

 Icons and Liturgical Objects

-The solemn and spiritual Russian religious pieces on display in the Icon Room and Russian Liturgical Gallery represent the core of Hillwood’s collection in this area.
+The solemn and spiritual Russian religious pieces on display in the Icon Room and Russian Sacred Arts Gallery represent the core of Hillwood’s collection in this area.
 Like the other areas of the Russian collection, the initial formation of the collection of icons and religious objects can be traced to Post’s time in the Soviet Union.
 Davies was the first of the pair to become intrigued by icons and his excitement ignited Post’s appreciation and a lifetime of collecting that resulted in one of the finest small collections of icons in the United States.
 Highlights of their discoveries in the government storerooms include a pair of Royal Doors with the canopy still attached and icons of St. George and the Old Testament Trinity.

 Icons that Post purchased in Paris shortly after leaving Moscow display Post’s collecting tastes fully applied to her acquisition of icons.
 With their beautifully crafted metal covers (oklads) ornamented with niello, filigree, enamel, and repoussé, the icons of Mother of God “Pledge to Sufferers” (1795) and the Three-Handed Mother of God (1790) were as much examples of the decorative arts as of icon painting and coexisted seamlessly with the French works in Post’s growing collection.